- Must visit

 Official public transport app

-Bolzano/Bozen Airport -> Bolzano Bozen Railway Station
+Bolzano Airport, Bolzano -> Bolzano Bozen Railway Station, Bolzano

 Find answers to the most common questions about traveling from Sirmione to Bolzano by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Bolzano, this guide helps you travel smarter and with confidence.